Vijay Vasanth: Political career

-The success of that film prompted him to star alongside several of the same co-stars in Thozha, before making a guest appearance in Venkat Prabhu's next project Saroja.
-Vijay Vasanth then went on to portray a leading role in Samudrakani's Naadodigal alongside Sasikumar and Bharani, with the film becoming a commercial and critical success.
-He followed it up in 2010 with another supporting role as Gowshik in romantic film, Kanimozhi, where he appeared alongside Jai and Shazahn Padamsee.
-Vijay Vasanth made a cameo appearance in the film Velaikkaran (2017).
+Vijay Vasanth in an interview to News7Tamil in February 2024 said that BJP is dividing India in the name of religion.

 Business

 Established by his father H. Vasanthakumar in 1978, Vasanth & Co has over 96 stores across Tamil Nadu, Puducherry, Andhra Pradesh, Kerala and Bengaluru.
 With a turnover of above Rs 4,000 crore in 2018, the chain of consumer electronics and home appliances is a household name across Tamil Nadu.
 Vijay Vasanth currently serves as the company's managing director.